InsightDataScience/aws-ops-insight/README.md

     scp ~/.ssh/david-IAM-keypair.pem dd-control:~/.ssh/

 Back on the control machine, you'll also need to configure the `ansible.cfg` file to reflect your key pair name and location on the control machine.
-This also assumes that this repo is cloned into your home directory.
+This sets global configuration This also assumes that this repo is cloned into your home directory.
 The relevant lines of the `ansible.cfg` are:

     [defaults]
     host_key_checking = False